ice-wm/icewm/README.md

     $> make
     $> make DESTDIR="$pkgdir" install

-This will configure, compile and install icewm the quickest.
+This will configure, compile, and install icewm the quickest.
 For those who like to spend the extra 15 seconds reading `./configure --help`, some compile time options can be turned on and off before the build.